mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/integrating-other-PIDs/PIDF-loops.rst

 Then kI
 ++++++++++
-Now that we are happy with our kD , we can start tuning kI .
+Now that we are happy with our kD , we can start tuning kI.

 .. note:: Depending on how your mechanism is designed and the type of control loop , you might not need to use kI.

 It is recommended that you start the kI with a fairly small value.
 We only want the integral to be active when we are extremely close to our target.
 So, let's look at an example without